nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![Stats Window Sequence Diagram](images/StatsWindowSequenceDiagram.png).

-The implementation for Investment Plan Tag statistics is identical.
+The implementation for Investment Plan Tag statistics is identical, except instead of a `PriorityData`, the data is encapsulated into a `InvestmentPlanData`, and uses the methods `populateInvestmentPieChart()`, `getInvestmentPlanData()` and `addInvestmentPlanPieChartData()` instead.

 #### Design Considerations